powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 **min-voltage-drop-proportional-threshold**

 This property indicates a threshold to filter the voltage results.
 Thus, it only makes sense if `with-voltage-result` is set to true.
-Only the nodes where the voltage drop due to the short circuit is above this property are kept.
+Only the nodes where the voltage drop due to the short circuit in absolute value is above this property are kept.
 The voltage drop is calculated as the ratio between the initial voltage magnitude on the node and the voltage magnitude on the node after the fault.
 The default value is `0`.

 **with-loads**